Breaking Down the Facts on Grains

 Other research shows that consuming whole grains can provide similar positive effects on metabolic health as fruits and vegetables.
 More research will be needed to figure out the exact anti-inflammatory mechanisms of these foods, but either way, the fact that whole grains can lower inflammation in the body shows that they may, in turn, help to lower chronic disease risk.

 What is certain is that whole grains can have a positive effect on heart health.
 A study review found that while refined grains can increase risk of cardiovascular disease, whole grains can be protective against heart health issues.
-Researchers suggest that though whole grains contain a rich source of fiber, other nutrients found in whole grains may also be contributing to this heart health effect too!
+Researchers suggest that though whole grains contain a rich source of fiber, other nutrients found in whole grains may also support better heart health!

-Furthermore, whole grains can serve as a prebiotic to help feed the good bacteria in the gut.
-By feeding the good bacteria, digestive health will benefit.
-The only case in which this isn’t true is if someone has a digestive condition such as celiac disease, inflammatory bowel disease, or irritable bowel syndrome.
+Furthermore, whole grains can serve as a prebiotic to help feed the good bacteria in the gut, which benefits digestive health.
+Exceptions to this would include people who suffer from a digestive condition such as celiac disease, inflammatory bowel disease, or irritable bowel syndrome.
 These individuals have a hard time digesting grains, specifically wheat, barley, and rye that contain the protein gluten.
 In those with celiac disease, eating gluten can damage the small intestine.
 On a positive note, sprouted grains have been found to be less allergenic to those with grain sensitivities.

 So, should I eat grains?

-If you have diabetes or heart health conditions or are at risk for such conditions, then adding grains in to supplement your fiber intake may be a good idea.
+If you have diabetes or heart health conditions, or are at risk for such conditions, then adding grains to your diet to supplement your fiber intake may be a good idea.
 However, a plant-based diet rich in fruits and vegetables may provide similar benefits.

 Just make sure that if you choose grains in your diet, that you choose whole or sprouted grains.
 But check the label for any added sugars, preservatives, or other additives, since these ingredients can offset the good nutrition from whole grain products.
-The bottom line is that though it may seem occasional sprouted grains can be good for you, they really should be eaten in moderation, and as part of a balanced diet that is rich in protein and fiber-rich fruits and vegetables.
+Though occasional sprouted grains can be good for you, they really should be eaten in moderation, and as part of a balanced diet that is rich in protein and fiber-rich fruits and vegetables.